Unosquare-CoE-JavaScript/mariano-estrada/1.5/notes.md

 - Context is not optimized for high frequency charges
 - Context should not be used to replace all component comunication or props

+## React Behind the Scenes

+React is just a library that manages components, props, state and the components state
+- React hands all of that information off of the interface that it is working with

+React cares about:

+- Props: data passed from one component to another one
+- State: internal data
+- Context: component wide data

+React works with two DOMs

+- ReactDom: Interface to the web
+- RealDom: What the user sees

+The virtual dom determines how the component tree looks like and compares it to how it should looK

+Whenever you change state in a component that state gets re evaluated(the function of the component runs again)

+- Re evaluating components is different than re evaluating the dom

+React memo is used to avoid unnecesary re evaluations

+## Class based components

+Components can also be built with classes, this is however optional but it was the method used some time ago

+class based components look like this

+class Product extends Component {
+    render(){
+        return(
+            <h1>hello</h1>
+        )
+    }
+}

+Traditionally prior to React 16.8 you had to use class bases components to manage state and side effects, in that version hooks were introduced for functional components

+- class based components cant use hooks